Samfox2/homebridge-domotiga/README.md

 Older version using API 1.0: [homebridge-domotiga](https://github.com/Samfox2/homebridge-domotiga1) (deprecated)

 ### Switching from homebridge-domotiga (API 1.0)
 Users switching from homebridge-domotiga will need to remove their old config in `config.json` and use the new config.
-Hence, DomitiGa will show up as brand new device.
+Hence, DomotiGa will show up as brand new device.
 This is due to the fact that API 2.0 only supports platform plugins and homebridge-domotiga was implemented as an accessory plugin.
 This means any configurations, alarms, scenes, etc to which the devices were associated will need to be updated with the new DomotiGa devices.

 # Contributing